 Co-Kinetic is an online content resource and printed journal for physical and manual therapists.
 It features articles, videos, podcasts and conference presentations on a wide variety of both clinical as well as business related topics relevant to physical and manual therapists across the world.
 All the content included on the site focuses on practical application and is aimed at saving practitioners time and money.
 It has been developed by the publishers of the translational sports medicine and manual therapy journal, sportEX, which was launched in 1999.

-Watch this short 5 minute video to show you how to get started with (and get the most out of) your Co-Kinetic Massage Therapy subscription.
+Watch this short 5 minute video to show you how to get started with (and get the most out of) your Co-Kinetic Clinical Education subscription.

-This is an all-in-one content marketing campaign designed to help you to capture the attention of people who participate in regular swimming (be it for fitness or competition).
-The social media, in conjunction with pre-built...
+This is an all-in-one content marketing campaign designed to help you catch the attention of people who play rugby, at whatever level.
+The social media, in conjunction with pre-built lead collection pages, are designed to...
 Read More

 Dr Sarah Morton MBBS is currently an ACCS CT1 trainee at St Georges hospital having recently completed her academic foundation years at Imperial College NHS Trust.
 She also completed her medical degree at Imperial College.
 Her intercalated degree was in Sports and Exercise Medicine at Queen Mary University of London.
 Since then she has published papers on risk factors in patellar tendinopathy, low back pain in cricketers and high volume image guided injections, alongside work on attendances to the emergency department.